In This Article

 For more info on each of these primary cultural dimensions, click here.

-As you can there are some differences within the Nordic culture but it is not overly dramatic.
+As you can see, there are some differences within the Nordic culture but it is minimal.

 Doing Business With the Nordic Culture

-When it comes to doing business with the Scandinavian culture the approach and pitfalls are generally the same (providing you’re not from a Nordic culture yourself).
+When it comes to doing business with the Scandinavian culture as a non-Scandinavian, the pitfalls are generally the same.

 Loyalty: All Nordic culture countries are individualistic.
 This means that their loyalty lies with themselves, rather than with the group they belong to.
-For non-Scandinavians, this is often confusing, because they see these countries as very social and taking care or each other in their society.
+For non-Scandinavians, this is often confusing, because they see these countries as very social in which people take care of each other in society.
 But this is because of their low score on Goal-orientation.

-Goal-orientation: this is a common trademark of all Scandinavian culture countries: they are all much more process-oriented than goal-oriented.
-This means that there is a lot of consensus-seeking amongst the stakeholders, decisions are taken in principle and are hardly ever edged in stone.
+Goal-orientation: this is a common trademark of all Scandinavian culture countries: they are more process-oriented than goal-oriented.
+This means that there is a lot of consensus-seeking amongst the stakeholders.
+Decisions are often meant as taking matters in a certain direction and many times are not even final.

-Predictability: is the dimension that differs most between these countries.
-Whereby Sweden & Denmark score the lowest.
-But only when you’re from any of the Nordic culture countries will you notice the differences.
+Predictability is the dimension that differs most between these countries.
+Whereby Sweden and Denmark score the lowest.
+But only when you’re from any of the Nordic culture countries will you notice these differences.

-It sounds logical when talking about Nordic culture or Scandinavian culture to think that’s it.
-But there are a couple of countries that also follow the same cultural profile as the Nordics do.
+It may sound obvious to only group the Nordic culture or Scandinavian cultures as clusters.
+But some countries also follow the same cultural profile as the Nordics do.
 Namely the Baltic states and the Netherlands.

-The Baltic states are “too young” to formally add them to the Scandinavian culture but I think it will be highly likely that they follow the same cultural pattern.
+The Baltic states are “too young” to formally add them to the Scandinavian culture but I think it is likely that they will follow the same cultural pattern.

 With certainty, I can say that the Netherlands very closely follows the Nordic culture profile.
 See the updated table below with the numbers for the Dutch added.